- About Us

 Bullet mass basically trades retained velocity for muzzle velocity, which is essentially a wash in terms of ballistic performance.
 However, low drag makes a bullet of any weight more efficient at any velocity.

-Currently Berger and Lapua are the only two bullet companies that provide G7 BC’s for their bullets.
+Currently, Berger is one of the few bullet companies that provide G7 BC’s for their bullets.
 However, I’ve published a book that has experimentally measured BC’s for over 235 bullets from many brands, including their G7 form factors.
 If you want to save yourself some time doing calculations, you can pick up the book to see a tabulated list of all measured bullets with their G7 form factors.

 Following is a table that lists the G7 form factors for all boat tail Berger Bullets (the G7 standard applies best to boat tail bullets, whereas the G1 standard applies for flat base).